TeresaKa/project_stylometry_statistics/README.md

     .
-    ├── dataset # Contains the datasets in different languages ├── results # Contains the code for the various tested classifiers ├── scripts # Contains various Jupyter Notebooks for exploring and transforming the dataset ├── Scripts # Contains scripts to transform the dataset and process the data └── README.md
+    ├── dataset # Contains the datasets in different languages ├── results # Contains the code for the various tested classifiers ├── scripts # Contains scripts to transform the dataset and process the data ├── notebooks # Contains Jupyter Notebooks to viszualize datasets and results └── README.md